 - Central Massachusetts Housing Alliance

 If you obtain preliminary approval, the agency will ask you to complete a RAFT application.

 When You Apply For Emergency Housing Assistance?

 - Identification such as a driver’s license, other photo ID, or MassHealth card.

 - Proof of current income for all adult household members.

 - A copy of your lease.

 - Proof that you need help as well as the amount of money you need.

 - A landlord participation agreement, if you are a tenant who is using.

-- RAFT to pay past due rent, first and last month rent, a security deposit, or a monthly rent stipend.
+- RAFT to pay past due rent, first and last month rent, a security deposit as well as a monthly rent stipend.